lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 Each running task, except for Update “Support Folder”, can be cancelled by hitting <button>&#x238B;</button>.

 If you hold down the <button>&#x2325;</button> key while installing a bundle the bundle will be opened as **empty** project and will **not** installed.

+*Remark:* Please note that if you done any modifications to an already existing bundle these modifications are still valid after an update of that bundle.
+If you encounter a problem please check for user-defined modifications first.

 <pre>
 <small><i>Hint</i> The underlying script is written for Ruby 1.8.1 and up and has been tested on Mac OSX 10.4.x and 10.5.x.
 The script will probably not run under Ruby 1.9.
 If Ruby 1.9 is officially released the script will be updated as necessary.